kongrui/uc-machine-learning/customer_segments/WORKLOG.md

 ## P3 Background
 - Wholesale distributor moved from a morning delivery service five days a week to a cheaper evening delivery service three days a week
 - customers were canceling deliveries
+- Since one size will not fit all, distributor like to segment customer and give them diffrent service

 ## P4 DEV
 `jupyter notebook customer_segments.ipynb`